humera-ahmad/Reversing-a-string/README.md

 1. Download the repo and unzip the folder

-2. Open terminal and redirect to "revString"
+2. Open terminal and redirect to "ReverseString"

 3.$sbt compile
 #once compiled successfully